 It’s now very common to mix and match metal finishes — not only in the kitchen, but in the bathroom, as well.
 I incorporated a mix of brass and chrome finishes in our recent master bathroom remodel.

-Whether you prefer a modern or classic look, mixing metals in the kitchen is a timeless look that will last beyond 2024.
+Whether you prefer a modern or classic look, mixing metals in the kitchen is a timeless look that will last into 2025 and beyond.

 While you should feel free to mix metal finishes in your kitchen, most interior designers recommend selecting no more than three metal finishes for one room.